 More on the influence of gender equality on gender differences in economic preferences

 Abstract

 This study replicates and extends the work of Falk and Hermle (2018), where gender differences in economic preferences (patience, altruism, willingness to take risks, negative and positive reciprocity, and trust) were hypothesized to be related to economic development and gender equality.
 During the replication, we found very similar results in terms of magnitude and statistical significance of the regression coefficients between aggregated gender differences in economic preferences with economic development and gender equality.
 However, we also identified several points that challenge the original analysis and require further research.
-Specifically, we examined the use of an ad hoc joint index for gender inequality and conducted the analysis exclusively using indexes well-established in gender studies.
+Specifically, we examined the use of an ad hoc joint index for gender inequality and exclusively employed well-established indexes from gender studies in our analysis.
 A positive and statistically significant association between gender differences in economic preferences and economic development conditional on gender equality still holds in the analysis of these indexes.
 However, in contrast to the original article, the evidence of the relationship between gender differences and gender equality conditional on economic development is weak.
-We delved deeper investigating the role of the separate economic measures, and we concluded that economic development plays a role in predicting gender differences in economic preferences, whereas gender equality seems to have a lesser or potentially negligible influence.
+We delved deeper investigating the role of the separate economic measures, concluding that economic development plays a role in predicting average gender differences in economic preferences, whereas gender equality seems to have a lesser or potentially negligible influence.

 1. Introduction